ubco-cmps/data551_course/class/milestone2.md

 ## 1. Submission instructions

-- In the [UBCO-MDS GitHub organization](https://github.com/ubco-mds-2021-labs) on github.com, setup a public repository with a reasonable name for your project.
 - We need a public github.com repo for deployment.
 This will also make it easy to share a link to your work as part of your portfolio.
-    - This also keeps milestone requirements separate from your actual code-base.
-You will be making Github releases of your own repository rather than committing to the milestone repository.
+Name your repo something memorable.
+- Continue using the same repo as Milestone 1 for your python Dashboard.
 - Pick a suitable licence.
 MIT and BSD-3 are common good options for open source projects.
 [The carpentries has a short primer on licenses](http://swcarpentry.github.io/git-novice/11-licensing/index.html) (optional read).
 - You will submit your repos on Gradescope, as usual.